cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 These are necessary tied because democracy won't scale to many ledgers, and if there can be many ledgers it isn't necessary.

+note - logical ledgers only, not shards, e.g. tied by a token

+are they really? there could be a few ledgers without democracy, conceivably (but the rate of change won't be fast enough)

 Often implicit.

 #### Fundamental limitations of "governance"